Self-driving truck tech firm Embark to go public via $5.2 bln SPAC deal | Headlines

 Embark Trucks Inc said on Wednesday it will merge with a blank-check firm, in a deal that will give the private equity firm Tiger Global Management backed self-driving truck technology developer a market capitalization of $5.2 billion.

-Embark was co-founded by Alex Rodrigues, who started building robots at age 11, and Brandon Moak, who Rodrigues first met and collaborated with while studying mechatronics engineering at the University of Waterloo.
-While at university, the duo worked together to build Canada's first self-driving vehicle - an autonomous golf cart named "Marvin"- out of Rodrigues' garage.
+Embark was co-founded by Rodrigues, who started building robots at age 11, and Brandon Moak, who Rodrigues first met and collaborated with while studying mechatronics engineering at the University of Waterloo.
+They built Canada's first self-driving vehicle - an autonomous golf cart named "Marvin"- out of Rodrigues' garage.

 Former Secretary of Transportation and Secretary of Labor Elaine Chao will join Embark's board, the company said.